Salesforce Transit Center: Bus services

 Numerous other transit services converge into downtown San Francisco with stops nearby.
-These include BART and Muni Metro at Embarcadero station and Montgomery Street station, Golden Gate Transit peak-only routes (with stops on Fremont Street), Muni bus and streetcar routes, several SamTrans routes, AC Transit route 800, and the Presidio Go Shuttle.
-As of January 2020, Amtrak Thruway buses also use a surface stop outside the terminal - despite previous plans to use the bus deck - due to disagreements between the TJPA and other agencies about costs.
+These include BART and Muni Metro at Embarcadero station and Montgomery Street station, Golden Gate Transit peak-only routes (with stops on Fremont Street), Muni bus and streetcar routes, SamTrans routes 292 and 397, AC Transit route 800, and the Presidio Go Shuttle.
+As of January 2020, Amtrak Thruway buses also use a surface stop outside the terminal — despite previous plans to use the bus deck — due to disagreements between the TJPA and other agencies about costs.

 Future rail service

-The Transbay Transit Center project was designed to include a tunnel (the Downtown Rail Extension or DTX) extending the terminus of the Caltrain commuter rail line from its current location at Fourth and King Streets; the downtown Caltrain extension is projected to alleviate roadway traffic and Caltrain rider delays, resulting in an estimated $20 million savings per year.
-The Caltrain extension depends on the electrification of its rolling stock, as the current diesel engines are not appropriate for tunnel service.
+The Transbay Transit Center project was designed to include a tunnel (the Downtown Rail Extension, now known as The Portal) extending the terminus of the Caltrain commuter rail line from its current location at Fourth and King Streets; the downtown Caltrain extension is projected to alleviate roadway traffic and Caltrain rider delays, resulting in an estimated $20 million savings per year.
+The Caltrain extension depends on the electrification of its rolling stock, which was completed in 2024.
 When this project is completed, Caltrain riders would no longer need to transfer to Muni to reach the downtown financial district.
 The heavy rail portion of the terminal would be designed to accommodate the planned high speed rail from Los Angeles, which shares the right-of-way (Peninsula Corridor) with Caltrain between San Francisco and San Jose.
 BART has expressed interest in having their proposed Second Transbay Tube connect to the new terminal and Alameda.

 DTX was planned to open for rail service in 2019 at a budgeted cost of US$2,600,000,000.
 The DTX scope also includes moving the existing 4th & King Caltrain station underground.
 Part of the DTX project also includes building out two below-grade levels below the TTC.
 One level would serve as the actual train platform, hosting six tracks and three platforms to accommodate Caltrain and HSR service.
 The other level would be a passenger waiting area, including ticket sales and retail amenities.
 The waiting area would be connected via tunnel to the BART/Muni Metro Embarcadero Station.